interior-castle/nicomachean-ethics/book-1.md

 Moneymaking, like pleasure, is quickly ruled out, as it is a subordinate end by definition and necessity — we make money only to acquire other things.

+A[58]: "Every man thinks his life to be that to which he is most strongly drawn. ...
+Because man is most strongly drawn to the last end, it is necessary that the types of life be distinguished according to the diversity of the ultimate end.
+Now the end has the nature of good, and good is threefold: the useful, the pleasurable, and the virtuous or honorable.
+Two of these, namely, the pleasurable and the virtuous or honorable, have the nature of end because both are desirable for their own sake.
+That indeed is called virtuous which is good according to reason ... [and] reason, we must remember, is both speculative and practical.
+Therefore, that life is called sensual which fixes its end in the pleasures of the senses; and that public which fixes its end in the good of the practical reason ... and that contemplative which fixes its end in the good of the speculative reason or in the contemplation of truth."

 ## Chapter 6

 What is the universal good, then?
-Plato's and his disciples' theories (of a separated universal good?) are found inadequate for five reasons:
+Plato's and his disciples' theories (of a separated universal good?) are found inadequate for five reasons.

+A[79]: "We must consider that Aristotle does not intend to reject the opinion insofar as Plato maintained a separated good on which all good would depend.
+In book 12 of the *Metaphysics*, Aristotle expressly mentions a good, separated from the universe, to which the whole universe is ordered. ...
+He does reject the opinion insofar as Plato held that the separated good is an idea common to all goods."

 1. (I don't understand this argument.)
 There is no common idea in the case of things where one is prior to the other.
 Predicate good is applied to substances, qualities, relations.
 But substance, of independent existence, is logically prior to what is relative, for the relative is an accident of a substance.
 Therefore there can't be a common idea of these goods.
 2. (I only sort of understand this argument.)
 Good is used in diverse and equivocal ways, as many as there are ways of using the term "being."
 Thus it can't stand for one and the same notion in every application.
 But the good we are looking for is singular.
 3. There is no single science of good that applies to the various goods of arts and sciences (strategy for war, health for medicine), but there would be if the notion was one.